 • Mental illness: Disorders like anxiety or depression put children at greater risk for using an addictive substance and becoming addicted later on.

-• Sensitivity to drugs’ effects: Similarly, people have different sensitivities to the effects of drugs (similar to the way people experience the effects of caffeine).
+• Sensitivity to drugs’ effects: Similarly, people have different sensitivities to the effects of drugs (similar to the way people experience the effects of caffeine) (see our drug classification chart).
 In other words, these differences affect the likelihood that a child will continue to use addictive substances.

 • Availability of drugs – If addictive drugs are more available in a child’s home, school, or community, he or she is more likely to develop a drug abuse problem.